 One way to drive bees away from you is to burn some citronella candles in your yard.
 You can also spray citronella oils around the bee nest or in areas in your space where you want bees to avoid.

-If you have some ground bees burrowing in your garden soil, you could use some cayenne pepper to get rid of them.
+If you have some ground bees burrowing in your garden soil, you could use cayenne pepper to remove them.
 Cayenne smells strong and irritates bees and other pests and stinging insect varieties.
 You can sprinkle the spice in different locations around your house to keep bees away.

 You can plant bee repellent plants, such as marigolds.
 Despite their appearance, they are one of the plants that bees dread.
 They give off a strong scent that repels them.
-Marigold plants bloom throughout the summer, so you can grow them in a plant pot and keep them around your space to drive away bees.
+Marigold plants bloom throughout the summer, so you can grow these bee-repelling plants in a pot and keep them around your space to drive away bees.
 Other plants that keep bees away include geraniums, eucalyptus, mint, and basil.

 While bees are important to biodiversity and our ecosystem, we don't always want them buzzing around.
 Above, we have mentioned several natural methods to drive them away, as we certainly don't want to kill bees with nasty chemicals.

 You can make your bee spray by mixing different essential oils.
 You also use other methods like using fresh cucumber or growing marigolds.
-If you've tried different natural ways and still can't get the bees off your space, you can contact professional bee pest control services.
+Additionally, you can contact professional bee pest control services if you've tried different natural ways and still can't get the bees off your space.

 University of California - Berkeley.
 (2006, October 26).
 Pollinators Help One-third Of The World's Food Crop Production.
 ScienceDaily.
 Retrieved August 18, 2022 from www.sciencedaily.com/releases/2006/10/061025165904.htm